 Get your tickets here: http://www.tattoonationscreenings.com/

-Nicole is chief editor at Latin Recap, a site she launched with her sister to showcase the Latin community around them.
-Growing up in East Williamsburg in the 90s, she always felt very connected to her Latin culture.
-Nicole is a freelance photographer for the NY Daily News and also works as Producer, Photographer and Editor at Big Eyes Entertainment.
+Nicole is chief editor of most things Latin Recap, a site she launched with her sister to showcase the Latin community around them.
+Growing up in East Williamsburg in the 90s she always felt very connected to her Latin culture, despite the fact that she only lived in Chile for the first 3 years of her life.
+Today, she works as community events photographer for the NY Daily News and is also a producer, and video editor at Big Eyes Entertainment.
 Her craft has led her to be part of many fascinating projects and she trusts that it will continue to be that way.